ktmeaton/ncov-recombinant/README.md

 ## Custom Configuration

+### Data

-1. Create new directories for your data and build profile.
+1. Create new directories for your data, system configuration, and run parameters.

     ```bash
     mkdir -p my_profiles/custom